Proodeftiki F.C.: 1955–1959: Great course and distinction and rise in the newly established Alpha Ethniki

-1959-1971: In Alpha Ethniki, distinctions and relegations in Beta Ethniki
+1959–1971: In Alpha Ethniki, distinctions and relegations in Beta Ethniki

-Proodeftiki fought in 10 of the first 12 championships of the newly established Alpha Ethniki and more specifically from 1959-60 until 1970-71, with the exception of the 1963–64 and 1968-69 years that he played in Beta Ethniki.
-In the period 1959-60 he was one of the four piratical teams that formed the 16th overall, the first championship of the First National.
-At the premiere of the Championship and at the same time in the first game of its history in Alpha Ethniki Championship, Apollon Kalamarias prevailed 1-0 at the G. Karaiskakis Stadium, with the only goal of Nikos Mitosis (67'), which was the first and the first goal chronologically, which occurred in the history of Alpha Ethniki.
-At the end of the championship he found Progressive in 9th place, ranking with Iraklis of Thessaloniki, leading to a classification match, to formally secure the score, defeating 2-0 and eventually taking the 10th place, leaving behind them Apollon Kalamaria, National, Panayalioio, Pankorinthos, Megas Alexandros Katerinis and AE Nikaias.
-The home team suffered a total of just 2 defeats, from Olympiacos (1-2) and Doxa Dramas (0-1) respectively, among other things notable were the home win against Panagiiletos (2-0), Pankorinthos (3-1), Aris Thessaloniki and Panionios with 2-1 respectively and the away games against Doxa Dramas (2-4) and AE Nikaias with 0-4.
-At the same time, excluding Panaginthiakos (2-2 and 5-0) in the quarter-finals, he qualified for the semifinals of the Greek Cup for the first time in his history, where he met Panathinaikos and after two draws (1-1 and 3-3 respectively) was excluded from the currency twist.
+Proodeftiki fought in 10 of the first 12 championships of the newly established Alpha Ethniki and more specifically from 1959–60 until 1970–71, with the exception of the 1963–64 and 1968–69 years that he played in Beta Ethniki.
+In the period 1959–60 he was one of the four piratical teams that formed the 16th overall, the first championship of the First National.
+At the premiere of the Championship and at the same time in the first game of its history in Alpha Ethniki Championship, Apollon Kalamarias prevailed 1–0 at the Karaiskakis Stadium, with the only goal of Nikos Mitosis (67'), which was the first and the first goal chronologically, which occurred in the history of Alpha Ethniki.
+At the end of the championship he found Progressive in 9th place, ranking with Iraklis of Thessaloniki, leading to a classification match, to formally secure the score, defeating 2–0 and eventually taking the 10th place, leaving behind them Apollon Kalamaria, National, Panayalioio, Pankorinthos, Megas Alexandros Katerinis and AE Nikaias.
+The home team suffered a total of just 2 defeats, from Olympiacos (1–2) and Doxa Drama (0–1) respectively, among other things notable were the home win against Panagiiletos (2–0), Pankorinthos (3–1), Aris and Panionios with 2–1 respectively and the away games against Doxa Drama (2–4) and AE Nikaias with 0–4.
+At the same time, excluding Panaginthiakos (2–2 and 5–0) in the quarter-finals, he qualified for the semifinals of the Greek Cup for the first time in his history, where he met Panathinaikos and after two draws (1–1 and 3–3 respectively) was excluded from the currency twist.